-Louisville Law offers a part-time schedule for students who are unable to attend law school on a full-time schedule.
-The part-time schedule offers a reduced course load, with part-time students typically complete the JD program in four or five years instead of the usual three.
+For students who are unable to attend law school on a full-time basis, Louisville Law offers the option to enroll part-time.
+The part-time schedule features a reduced course load, with part-time status defined as enrollment in 9 credit hours or fewer per semester.
+As a result, part-time students typically complete the JD program in four or five years.

 - Contracts I (Fall) » Contracts II (Spring)